225-201-Great Vocals

 Writer/Composer: Michael (1983)

 The “King of Pop” proved his worth with this song, selling more than 14 million copies worldwide.
-His performance became like a signature, with moon walk, black sequined jacket, with spins, steps and “Oohs” that would make Fred Astaire and Gene Kelly do double takes.
+His performance became like his signature, with moon walk, black sequined jacket, with spins, steps and “Oohs” that would make Fred Astaire and Gene Kelly do double takes.
 His vocal is now considered one of music history’s most recognizable in Pop music, and it helped to catapult his album “Thriller” to infinity, as one of the most successful of all time.
-He wrote, produced and delivered it in such a way that it covered all these genres—Post-Disco / R & B / Funk / and Dance-Pop, and its overflow helped his music become a Pop culture phenomenon…Unbelievably Dazzling!
+He wrote, produced and delivered it in such a way that it covered all these genres—Post-Disco / R & B / Funk / and Dance-Pop, and its overflow helped his music become a Pop culture phenomenon, and its magnetic, cultural aftershocks, stay with us even to this day…Unbelievably Thrilling and Dazzling!

 206. ANGEL FROM MONTGOMERY (1974)